coredump-ch/ferraris-enumerator/README.md

 ## Platform

-This code is designed to run on an ESP8266 deelopment board using 8 switches and a two-wire seven-segment display.
+This code is designed to run on an ESP8266 sitting on a LoLin v3 development board using 8 switches and a two-wire seven-segment display.
 The code was written using the ESP8266 platform plugin for Arduino.